iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

     and by default PX4 will send 0% commands to its connected ESCs over DroneCAN when it is disarmed.
 So it is likely when using the default arming configurations the module will immediately arm as soon as the flight controller is properly configured and on the same bus as the module.
     Because of that, for the general default settings used on Vertiq modules arming should not be a concern when running these tests.
-It should be apparent when your module arms because it will play a short arming song.
+It should be apparent when your module arms because it will play a :ref:`short arming song <arming_song>`.
 If you do experience issues where the module will not spin but you believe your configurations are correct, check the arming configurations on your module.
 If your module is set to :ref:`bypass arming on DroneCAN <dronecan_arming_and_bypass>`, then it will never need to arm to spin when using DroneCAN.

 Slider Setup Tests
 ********************
-.. note:: Completing setup for DroneCAN on PX4 firmware v1.13.3 and later requires enabling dynamic control allocation, which replaces the Motor tab in QGroundControl with the
-    Actuator tab.
-The sections below cover testing with both the Motor tab for older PX4 firmware and the Actuator tab for newer PX4 firmware.
-Note that it is possible to enable dynamic control allocation on older firmware, so it is possible to test using the actuator tab in that case as well, but it is not strictly necessary.

 Older PX4 Firmware (v1.13.2 and earlier)
 #########################################